 How to spend the day

-Day 3: Relax in the sun
+Day 3: Relax in the sun – or seek out adventure

 How to spend the day

-Pack your bag and head to the beach of your choice for a well deserved rest day.
-Mornings start a little slow on the islands, so enjoy a lie in and don’t expect to find (good) coffee anytime before 10am.
+Pack your bag and head to the beach of your choice for a well-deserved rest day.
+Mornings start a little slow on the islands, so enjoy a lie-in and don’t expect to find (good) coffee anytime before 10am.

-Day 4: The Andaman Coast
+Day 4: On to the Andaman Coast

 Morning